 Blame Invoice Processing for Wasting the Workday

-Of all the steps in the AP process, managing printed invoices reigns as the most draining part of the AP cycle.
+Of all the steps in the AP process, managing printed invoices is one of the most draining part of the AP cycle.
 Handling paper-based invoices includes manual coding, data extraction, approval, and storage.
 Let’s not forget any internal invoicing procedures your business needs to prepare for payment.

 After a supplier’s invoice is received, the rest of the accounts payable process can be streamlined with electronic invoicing (eInvoicing), but many businesses are still reluctant to jump on the electronic bandwagon.